datonic/datadex/README.md

 - Once the next version of `duckdb` Python is released, there won't be a need to get the CSV/Parquet files locally.
 This also mean that it'll be possible for anyone to import similar projects [as Git dbt packages](https://docs.getdbt.com/docs/building-a-dbt-project/package-management#git-packages) and build on top of them.
 Someone importing this repository could build a new model like this `select * from {{ ref('join') }}`.
 - Have I mention a [ready to use DuckDB database is exported with each tag to IPFS](https://bafybeibeqezzvmxyesrub47hsacrnb3h6weghemwhlssegsvzhc7g3lere.ipfs.dweb.link/)?
 You can recreate the same database in any computer or browser by running `import database https://bafybeibeqezzvmxyesrub47hsacrnb3h6weghemwhlssegsvzhc7g3lere.ipfs.dweb.link`.
 Useful if you have complex views and want to start playing with them without having to copy paste a lot!
 - Every release will push a new version of the database to IPFS, effectively versioning the data.
 A bit wasteful but might be useful if you want to keep track of all the changes and not break other projects reading from old versions.
+- All the other awesome dbt features like `tests` and `docs`.
+Docs are automatically generated and published on GitHub Pages.
+E.g: [`join.sql` documentation](https://davidgasquez.github.io/datadex/#!/model/model.datadex.join).

 ## Future